 Almost all of my arrivals and departures at PVG have been at remote stands.
 This trip was no exception.
 Business class passengers deplaned through the second door on the port side.

 A bus with comfortable seating but little room for luggage was waiting to drive business-class passengers to the terminal.

-After a five minute ride, we were deposited at Terminal 1.
-Those transferring to another flight were directed to a security screening.
-I presented my passport and boarding pass and went through with no problem.
+After a five minute ride, we were deposited at Terminal 2.
+Those transferring to another flight were directed to a passport and boarding pass control.
+I presented my passport and boarding pass to an agent and went through with no problem.
 There are transfer desks prior to security if one needs to get a boarding pass for the next flight.

-Once through security screening, transferring passengers must go through an additional passport check.
+Once through the initial screening, transferring passengers must go through an additional, official passport check.
 There was only one official checking passports and there were many people in line.
 My flight was scheduled to board in about 15 minutes and I wanted to visit the China Eastern VIP lounge before boarding.

 Then I noticed six or seven automated passport screening devices but only a couple of people were using them.
 I went over thinking this was the answer to my problems.
 These machines, however, were exceedingly difficult to use.
 Everyone was having problems.
 After five minutes and 10 or so frustrating attempts, I finally got the machine to recognize my passport and boarding pass and take a photo which then opened the gate.

 China Eastern VIP lounge

 It was 8:20pm when I got through security.
 My 9:15pm flight to BKK was scheduled to board at 8:30.
 Fortunately, it’s a short walk to the VIP Lounge.

 An attendant checks credentials before allowing anyone to take the escalator up to the lounge.